tallgrasschurch/tallgrass.church/README.md

 The website for Tallgrass Community Church in Manhattan, Kansas.

+**Update:** Tallgrass Church is now [Mosaic Church](https://mosaicmhk.com).
+This repository will be archived as we transition to our new website.

 ## Drupal Development

 In addition to the [Drupal 8 system requirements](https://www.drupal.org/docs/8/system-requirements), this project requires [Composer](https://getcomposer.org/) for installation.